How to Clean Vinyl Floors

 - Thoroughly wash off the paste with clean water when you’re done.

-Level up your stain removal by mixing one part bleach with two parts water:
+- Mix one part bleach with two parts water.

-- Wearing rubber gloves, dip a rag in the mixture.
+- Wearing rubber gloves, gently dip a rag into the mixture.

-- Wring out the rag so it’s not dripping.
+- Wring out the rag so it’s wet but not dripping.

-- Let the rag sit on the stain as long as it takes to remove it.
+- Let the rag sit on the stain for as long as it takes to remove it.

 - Try a “no-wax” wax substitute for your vinyl floor.
 It’ll give it the shine of wax but without the dull buildup.
 Paste wax isn't recommended for vinyl.

-- A more affordable option for shine is to add a drop or two of baby oil while mopping with vinegar.
+- A budget-friendly option for making floors shine is to add a drop or two of baby oil while mopping with vinegar.
 Just make sure not to overdo it.
 A slippery floor is not ideal.

 - Regularly sweep and dust the floors to remove any dirt.
 Ground-in or sharp debris can discolor or scratch the floor.

-Now that you know the best recommendations for cleaning vinyl floors, your home will look tidier.
-Ready to protect your newly cleaned floor?
-Get floor mats, rugs and floor protectors sent right to your door.
+Now that you know the best recommendations for cleaning vinyl floors, are you ready to protect your newly cleaned floor?
+Get floor mats, rugs and floor protectors delivered right to your door.
 The Home Depot delivers online orders when and where you need them.